Sparse Hanson-Wright Inequalities with Applications: Proofs of Theorem and Theorem

 For each fixed $\Pi\in \mathcal P_{\geq 2}(2r,k,t)$ and its corresponding graph $G:=G(\Pi)$, we aim to bound

 using the matrix norms of $A$.
 Recall that the graph $G$ contains $r$ edges, and each vertex has a degree of at least 2.
 For diagonal-free $A$, we recall that

-The main idea for the estimates is to delete the edges in $G = G(\Pi)$ as the following steps: \begin{enumerate} \item For each connected component $\mathcal C$ of $G$, we identify a spanning tree $T$ and add one arbitrarily chosen edge from $E(G)\setminus E(T)$, creating a cycle.
+The main idea for the estimates is to delete the edges in $G = G(\Pi)$ as follows: \begin{enumerate} \item For each connected component $\mathcal C$ of $G$, we consider any fixed spanning subgraph $H_{\mathcal C}$ in $\mathcal C$ that contains exactly one cycle (or equivalently, spanning subgraph with $|E(H_{\mathcal C})|=|V(H_{\mathcal C})|$; such structure can be obtained by first picking any fixed spanning tree of $\mathcal C$ and then adding one extra edge to it).
 We then delete all other edges in $\mathcal C$.
-Let $G'$ be the remaining subgraph after deletion to all connected components, and hence $|E(G')|=k$.
+Let $G'$ be the remaining subgraph (the union of all $H_{\mathcal C}$) after the deletion of all connected components, and hence $|E(G')|= |V(G')|=k$.

 For each deleted edge, say $\{u,v\}$, we bound the corresponding $a_{uv} \le \|A\|_{\max}$, and we will delete $r-k$ many edges this way in total, which implies that we delete a total of $r-k$ edges from $G$.
 These deleted edges collectively contribute a factor of $\|A\|_{\max}^{r-k}$ to bound $\mathcal S_{G}$, i.e.,